Selfhood and

 is addressed, he is often left with a feeling of profound sadness. [.....]
 It is a difficult loss to realize the

-and images of ourselves as we develop emotionally and cognitively that can
+dreams and images of ourselves as we develop emotionally and cognitively that

 give up certain images of the self and dreams that we have had in order to